meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/research.md

         the body’s self-antigens to developing T cells in a process called central tolerance induction.
         </p>
         <p>
-        The Meyer studies how the organisation of the thymus and the cells therein contribute to immunological balance.
-Ultimately, understanding the physiological balance mechanisms that lead to self-tolerance will be crucial for treating or even preventing autoimmune diseases.
+        The Meyer lab studies how the organisation of the thymus and the cells therein contribute to successful T cell development leading to a competent immune system with adequate effector function.
         </p>
         <p></p>
     </div>